 - All vehicles registered with the State of Louisiana must comply with the Compulsory Insurance Law including carrying proof of insurance coverage.

-- If one parks a friend's or family member's permitted vehicle, the vehicle must be parked in the zone for which it is permitted.
+- If parking a friend or family member’s permitted vehicle, the vehicle must be parked in the zone for which it is permitted.

 - Faculty, adjunct faculty, staff, employees and part-time employees must purchase a Faculty/Staff permit in order to park on the Louisiana Tech campus.
-Faculty/Staff may not purchase more than one annual decal or more than two temporary faculty/staff decals in any academic year without special approval from the Police Chief, Assistant Chief, or Lieutenant.
+Faculty/Staff may purchase more than one annual decal so multiple vehicles can be permitted.

 - On site teacher supervisors who do not work on campus or take classes will not be required to purchase a decal but must abide by faculty/staff zone regulations.

 - Graduate students/assistants, undergraduate and part-time students must purchase a Student permit.
-Student zones 1 or A may not purchase more than one annual Zone 1 or Zone A decal or more than two temporary decals in any academic year without special approval from the Police Chief, Assistant Chief, or Lieutenant.
+Students may not purchase more than one annual decal or more than two temporary decals in any academic year without special approval from the Police Chief, Assistant Chief, or Traffic Office Supervisor.

 - GSU faculty permits are valid for parking in Louisiana Tech Faculty/Staff zones.

-- Louisiana Delta Community College faculty who have purchased an LDCC permit and are teaching LDCC class on the Louisiana Tech campus may apply for a Louisiana Tech Faculty decal at no charge.
+- Louisiana Delta Community College faculty and Bossier Parish Community College faculty who have permitted a vehicle at the respective college and are teaching on the Louisiana Tech campus may apply for a Louisiana Tech Faculty decal at no charge.

-- Dual Enrollment (high school) students receive a Zone 2 decal free of charge as part of their registration process.
+- Dual Enrollment (high school) students receive a Zone C decal free of charge as part of their registration process.
 These students are bound by commuter student parking regulations.